pmcalabrese/statically/README.md

 ## How it works

-Statically is a simple tool that allows you to build static website from urls.
+Statically is a simple tool that allows you to build static websites from urls.

-Let's say you want to build an app or a website, and you use a template engine like `lit-html` or `Preact` for example.Your code will look like something like the one in `lit-html-example` folder.
+Let's say you want to build an app or a website, and you use a template engine like `lit-html` or `Preact` for example.
+Your code will look like the one in `lit-html-example` folder.
 If you run `webpack` it will generate a `dist` folder containing an `index.html` file and `index.entry.js`.
 This is perfectly fine and it will work, in fact if you run:

 ```sh